pranay1208/mobot/README.md

 # Mobot

-ℹ️ Mobot is a mobile application that syncs coursework from HKU's Moodle and allows students to keep track of their coursework and submissions via
+ℹ️ Mobot is a mobile application that syncs coursework from HKU's Moodle and allows students to keep track of their coursework and submissions.

 ❔ The motivation behind this project was to keep track of assignments and get personalised notifications to stay on top of university coursework.

 :x: HKU's Moodle is clunky and cluttered.
 Searching through it everyday for updates to course content is painstaking and time-consuming